Catharine Valley Trail

 Catharine Valley Trail is a state park and recreation trail located in Schuyler and Chemung counties, New York.
 The park is located near Watkins Glen State Park and maintained by its staff, as well as by volunteers.

 Description

-The park encompasses a recreation trail that follows abandoned railroad grades and canal towpaths between Watkins Glen and Horseheads.
-The trail is level and finished with crushed limestone, and is wheelchair-accessible.
-The trail is open year-round, and allows for walking, biking, cross-country skiing, and snowshoeing.
+The Catharine Valley Trail (CVT) is a multi-use recreation trail that follows abandoned railroad grades and canal towpaths between Watkins Glen and Horseheads, New York.
+The majority of the trail is level and finished with crushed limestone, and is wheelchair-accessible.
+CVT also travels through the villages of Watkins Glen and Montour Falls.
+The trail is open year-round, and allows for walking, biking, cross-country skiing, birding and snowshoeing.